about

 get to know me

-After years of practising, I decided to complete my 200-hour yoga teacher training.
-When I began my year-long course, I had no intention of teaching others as I wished purely to learn more about the practice of yoga and its philosophy.
-But as the training progressed, I began to find my voice and wanted to share with others this beautiful practice that had benefited my life.
+After many years of personal practice, I completed my 200-hour yoga teacher training.
+At first, I had no intention of teaching, I simply wanted to dive deeper into the philosophy and wisdom of yoga.
+But as the year-long training unfolded, I began to find my voice, and with it, a desire to share this empowering practice with others.

-Following my certification, I began leading in-person classes, creating nurturing spaces for others to reconnect with their bodies.
-I continued to develop my knowledge with further training that focused on how yoga can help with mental health, trauma and nervous system regulation.
+Following my certification, I began offering in-person classes, creating nurturing spaces where others could reconnect with their bodies.
+I also continued to expand my knowledge through further training focused on how yoga can support mental health and nervous system regulation in a trauma-informed way.

 Qualifications